 These movement forms developed in cultural and geographic proximity and share several principles.
 These principles may manifest differently in the individual aesthetics.
 For example, a yogic spiral might maintain a straight spine, whereas an Odissi spiral will typically emphasize a curved line of the spine.
 In Yorchha™, we draw on consonances and differences to create a vocabulary that emphasizes feminine energy with flow, and curvilinearity and feminist power with strength and clarity.

-As a Contemporary Indian Dance technique, Yorchha™ moves away from stereotypical and popular ideas about Indian dance.
+As a contemporary dance technique, Yorchha™ moves away from stereotypical and popular ideas about Indian dance.
 For instance, typical notions of gender are overturned in the expressions of strength and positions of power in our technique.
 Yorchha’s contemporary reimagination of traditional aesthetics emerges from intersecting principles and composing new combinations.
 For instance, we connect the breath of yoga with drshti and mudras (use of gaze and hand gestures, key elements from classical Indian dance), to direct energy.
 Mudras are primarily non-narrative in Yorchha, and are used to finish a line and emphasize or punctuate movement dynamics.